Find free North Carolina criminal records via official agencies and gain insight into a person’s past.

-Whether you’re looking for North Carolina arrest records, criminal proceedings, probation or parole details, warrant information, state or federal prisoners, if someone is on the sex offender registry, or wanting to run a background check, this guide provides everything you need to know, making the process quick and efficient.
+Whether you’re looking for North Carolina arrest records, criminal proceedings, probation or parole details, warrant information, state or federal prisoners, if someone is on the sex offender registry, or wanting to run a background check, this article provides everything you need to know, making the process quick and efficient.

 These exceptions include court records that have been sealed, juvenile records, photographs of the crime scene and fingerprints of offenders, etc.

-Records requested may or may not be certified—the fees to certify these records shall be provided by law and except as otherwise provided by law, no public agency should charge a fee for a copy (uncertified) of a public record that exceeds the cost of the agency producing a copy.
+Records requested may or may not be certified—the fees to certify these records shall be provided by law, and except as otherwise provided by law, no public agency should charge a fee for a copy (uncertified) of a public record that exceeds the cost of the agency producing a copy.
 This implies for the most part, viewing North Carolina arrest records is generally free or at little cost.

 In addition to obtaining information directly from government entities, there are a number of third-party websites that will provide the service of searching for public records for a fee.
-This is makes the process faster, easier, and may also provide some sense of privacy.
+This makes the process faster, easier, and may also provide some sense of privacy.

-Criminal record searches and arrest record searches will have a number of marked differences due to the purpose of the record.
 Arrest records generally pertain to an individual’s interaction with law enforcement when they have been taken into custody for allegedly committing a crime—this information may include charges, bond amount, and arresting agency.

 Criminal record searches will provide information of offenders who have had interaction with law enforcement and have been convicted of the crime they were charged with in the courts.
 They will generally have information such as court case number, date of conviction and guilty pleas if any.

-Criminal Records Consist Of:
+Criminal Records Consist of:

-• Date of birth (DOB)
+- Date of Birth (DOB)

-• Age
+- Age

-• Sex
+- Sex

-• Race
+- Race

-• Addresses (former and present)
+- Addresses (former and present)

-• Type of conviction
+- Type of Conviction

-• Date of conviction
+- Date of Conviction

-• Charges of the court (felony or misdemeanor charge)
+- Charges of the Court (felony or misdemeanor charge)

-• Date of release
+- Date of Release

-• Date of disposition
+- Date of Disposition

 Arrest Records Include:

-• Names of the arrested individual
+- Names of the Arrested Individual

-• Age
+- Age

-• Address
+- Address

-• Gender
+- Gender

-• Date of arrest
+- Date of Arrest

-• Cell Number
+- Cell Number

-• Charges
+- Charges

-• Severity of the charge
+- Severity of the Charge

 How To View North Carolina Arrest Records, the Reason for Detainment, & Mugshots for Free

-North Carolina arrest records can be retrieved from the county sheriff’s offices, local police departments and city jails at no cost to the requesters.
 County sheriff’s department will many times have online rosters where arrests may be viewed.
-Members of the public may also physically visit sheriff’s offices to ascertain this information or make a phone call when wondering how do I know if I have been charged with a crime.
+Members of the public may also physically visit sheriff’s offices to ascertain this information or make a phone call when wondering how do they know if they have been charged with a crime.

 It is possible that information on current arrests may be withheld and there may not be a complete arrest report available, especially if it may jeopardize an ongoing investigation or severely infringing on an offender’s privacy such as obtaining fingerprints.